arpinum-oss/js-promising/docs/api.md

 # mapWithOptions(func, options, values)

 - `options: Object`
-  - `concurrency: number` - Number of promises to run concurrently.
+  - `concurrency?: number` - Number of promises to run concurrently.
 Defaults to 3.

 Same as `map` but with some options.